streetturtle/mobile-qa-tech-assignment/README.md

 **Scenario(Onboarding)**
 1. Launch the App
-2. Validate the App is launched and landing Screen is displayed
+2. Validate the App is launched and landing screen is displayed
-3. Unselect “Hindi” in the landing Screen
+3. Unselect “Hindi” in the landing screen
 4. Scroll the down the “Other Languages” List to select “Assamese” language
-5. Validate the Number of Selected Language at the footer bar of the landing Screen
+5. Validate the number of selected language at the footer bar of the landing screen
 6. Click on the “Done” button
-7. Close any Advertisements that comes in between
+7. Close any advertisements that occur between any test steps
-8. Validate that the Home Screen is displayed
+8. Validate that the Home screen is displayed
 9. Close the App